angrycub/nomad_example_jobs/qemu/README.md

 using the QEMU commands so that Nomad can dynamically assign a HTTP and SSH port for the VM.

-You will need to serve the image someplace so that it can be retrieved using the artifact stanza.
+You will need to serve the image some place so that it can be retrieved using the artifact stanza.

+The default SSH user is `tc` with `tinycore` as password.